 As I write this, I am secluded to my bed, sick with flu-like symptoms.
 I’ve been in the same spot for four days now; and to be honest, I’m completely over it!
 But, I must admit, this time of quiet (and misery) has given me the opportunity to reflect and think through how I currently take care of myself and the importance of self-care.

-Before this little ‘bug’ snuck up on me, I was crushing my to-do list, making great strides in my business and I had finally found my momentum.
+Before this little ‘bug’ snuck up on me, I was crushing my to-do list.
+I was making great strides in my business and I had finally found my momentum.
 All that changed in an instant.
 One minute, I was having lunch with my husband and the next, I had a sore and tightening throat.
-That uncomfortable sore throat quickly became full blown illness, that included the works – from body aches and congestion, to a mild cough and complete exhaustion.
+That uncomfortable sore throat quickly became a full-blown illness.
+It included the works – from body aches and congestion to a mild cough and complete exhaustion.
 My eyes itched and I had a pressure headache that nothing seemed to help.
 I was so overwhelmed with symptoms that I wasn’t getting any rest and thinking clearly was out of the question.
 I had been knee-deep in work and I hadn’t left the house in days, so I had no idea how I found myself this sick so quickly.

 The worse it got, the more I had to acknowledge that I was vulnerable because I hadn’t been taking care of myself.
 I had neglected my health and while eating right and working out won’t completely eliminate your chances of getting sick, it will bolster your immune system and help you combat the things that you can’t control (like the flu).